Skip White Performance - We have the best prices you will ever find for aluminum heads, rotating assemblies and strokers

 Drive safely please but keep your engine under load more than normal and bring the rpm up and back down to seat the rings much better and faster.
 This allows the rings to expand in a perfect circle and with greater pressure against the cylinder walls to establish an even wear pattern.
 This is why race engines are dynoed: to put a good number of passes on the engine under heavy load, as this will partially seat the rings very quickly, making the engine somewhat ready for racing.
 Failing to do this not only delays the break-in, but can permanently stop the engine from establishing a good wear pattern on the cylinder walls.

 If you have opted for our dyno-tuned version of this engine, then ring seating will be partially established.
 The dyno has a computer controlled break-in mode that we use before doing any dyno testing for power output.
+Should you opt for the dyno tuning package, it does not mean that your engine is ready for full synthetic racing oil.
+Your engine will continue to seat the rings in to an even higher degree after 300-500 miles of driving.

 VERY IMPORTANT NOTICE.